justarrived/just-match-frontend/README.md

 ## Deploy

-:warning: The deploy isn't finalized yet, but it will most definitely be something along the lines of push a few static files to AWS S3.
+:warning: The deploy isn't finalized yet, but it will most definitely be something along the lines of pushing a few static files to AWS S3.

 Build release